OPERATION LEVI

 Current headstone of Meier Levi

 Operation Levi has identified over seven hundred such cases, like that of Meier Levi from Bornheim, of German Jewish soldiers from World War One that made the ultimate sacrifice for their country but were mistakenly buried under Latin Crosses.
-We are now appealing to the greater German-Jewish and Jewish genealogical community to assist us in connecting with any surviving family, cousins, descendants, distant relatives of these brave warriors so that they can participate in the process of giving the ultimate honor to these Jewish fallen.
+We are now appealing to the greater German-Jewish and Jewish genealogical community to assist us in connecting with any surviving family, cousins, descendants, distant relatives of these warriors so that they can participate in the process of giving the ultimate honor to these Jewish fallen.

 Thank you for participating in this meaningful project.
 These Jewish soldiers have been waiting for us for over 100 years.
 We will not forget them.